-A defendant engages in a deceptive trade practice if, in the course of (insert applicable pronoun) (business) (trade) (occupation), the defendant:
+A defendant engages in a deceptive trade practice if, in the course of (his) (her) (its) (business) (trade) (occupation), the defendant:

 (Insert, using separately numbered paragraphs for each, a suitable description of any relevant deceptive trade practice(s) of which there is sufficient evidence.
 Additional instructions may need to be given to fully define the deceptive trade practice(s) alleged.)